makbusher/book-review-app/README.md

-This is a basic CRUD app that allows users to sign in or sign up and add or view books to a bookshelf (home page) in which they can review and rate them.
+This is a basic CRUD app that allows users to sign in or sign up and add books to a bookshelf (home page) in which they can review and rate them.
+Other users can also sign up and view the bookshelf, reviews, and ratings or add a book, review, and rating.